 From a distance, the temple’s towers resemble a parochial church.
 But closer inspection reveals an eclectic facade with sword-brandishing gods, swastikas, a Communist red star and an Orwellian all-seeing eye.

 Prayers are conducted four times a day, with the one at noon popular with day-trippers from Ho Chi Minh City.

-Halfway between Hanoi and Ho Chi Minh, Hue marked the divide between the north and the south during the Vietnam war.
+Halfway between Hanoi and Ho Chi Minh City, Hue marked the divide between the north and the south during the Vietnam War.
 Set upon the pretty Perfume River, it has always played an important part in Vietnamese history and is dotted with important historical sites.

 It is also a great place to cycle.
 Set off in the cool of the morning and head three kilometres out of town to the Tiger Fighting arena.
 It was Vietnam’s version of the Colosseum, a place where elephants and tigers would fight to honour the strength of the monarchy.
 Next, head to Tu Duc Tomb before reaching Vong Canh Hill – the best spot for panoramic views of the Perfume River.

-From Vong Canh Hill it’s downhill to one of Hue's most atmospheric pagodas, Tu Hieu, which is located in a tranquil and picturesque pine forest.
-Swing by the tomb of Minh Mangl, the second emperor of the Nguyen dynasty, before heading back to town.
+From Vong Canh Hill, it’s downhill to one of Hue's most atmospheric pagodas, Tu Hieu, which is located in a tranquil and picturesque pine forest.
+Swing by the tomb of Minh Mang, the second emperor of the Nguyen dynasty, before heading back to town.